'Tis the Damn Season: Composition and lyrics

-Tis the Damn Season" was recorded at Kitty Committee Studio in Beverly Hills, California.
+"Tis the Damn Season" was recorded at Kitty Committee Studio in Beverly Hills, California.
 It is a folk song driven by a finger-picked electric guitar line and drum programming by Dessner, who contended that the guitar evoked a wintry atmosphere and the drums were minimalistic.
 Rolling Stone journalist Claire Shaffer wrote that the guitar line was "icy" and evoked the music by Dessner's band the National, Rob Sheffield described it as "U2-style" and reminiscent of Swift's 2012 song "State of Grace", and Entertainment Weekly critic Maura Johnston said that it "[swirls] like Hallmark-movie snowflakes".
 According to Dessner, the musical instruments that he played brought forth a nostalgic feel, a sentiment that was also acknowledged by Rolling Stone critic Brittany Spanos and NPR critic Stephen Thompson.
 Some critics described the song as a twist on traditional upbeat Christmas and holiday music.
 Other instruments played by Dessner include acoustic guitar, bass, and piano; other musicians played cello (Clarice Jensen), harmonium and lap steel guitar (Josh Kaufman), Hammond B3 (Nick Lloyd), keyboards and synthesizers (Thomas Bartlett), trombone (Benjamin Lanz), and violin (Yuki Numata Resnick).

-Tis the Damn Season" has lyrics that complement the nostalgic sentiment of its production.
+"Tis the Damn Season" has lyrics that complement the nostalgic sentiment of its production.
 The track is narrated from the perspective of a woman named Dorothea, a Hollywood actress who returns to her hometown of Tupelo, Mississippi to visit her family during the Christmas and holiday season.
 While at her hometown, Dorothea encounters a former lover from her high-school days and rekindles the relationship with this person.
 She finds comfort in her hometown romance but realizes she does not fit in well anymore and has to return to Los Angeles.
-This short-lived rekindled relationship ultimately ends, which Dorothea knows but still reluctantly accepts.
+This short-lived rekindled relationship ultimately ends, which Dorothea reluctantly accepts.
 In the bridge, Dorothea admits that the rekindled relationship had an emotional impact on her.
 She pleads to the former lover that she might stay at her hometown if he asked her to.
 As Dorothea finally leaves, she painfully reminisces her luxurious lifestyle and acting career there and appreciates the comfort of her hometown and the unnamed addressee; before going back to Los Angeles and her "so-called friends", she confesses that the lover is "the only soul who can tell which smiles [she's] fakin.
 "Dorothea", another Evermore track, is from the unnamed former lover's perspective and addressed to Dorothea.